yodiwo/microsoft-iothackgr-2016/README.md

 4. Build the Yodiwo.Projects.SkyWriter Node and copy the Release Directory to the Raspberry home folder.
 Run the executable using “mono Yodiwo.Projects.SkyWriter.exe”.
 In the log files you will see that a local server is running on port 4050.
 This is configurable via the conf.json file.
 Make a note of Raspberry Pi’s IP and in your pc's browser enter the url: http://{RapsberryIP}:4050/pairing.
 Follow the steps and when you are prompt to complete the UUID, enter the phrase 1337SkyWriter, which is also defined in the conf.json file.

+After successful pairing, you will be able to see the SkyWriter node in https://tcyan.yodiwo.com

 <a name="Step-4"></a>
 # Step 4: Set up a Windows Phone to the Yodiwo Cloud Platform
+1. Use a Windows Phone, running Windows 10 and deploy the project SampleNode2.csproj.

+2. When you are prompted to complete the UUID, type “1”.
+This is defined in Config.cs

+3. After these steps, you will be able to see Universal Node in your Dashboard.

+<a name="Step-5"></a>
+# Step 5: Check the devices in your Dashboard
+After executing the aforementioned steps (1-4), you will be able to see 3 nodes in your Dashboard:
+- Raspberry IOT Node
+- SkyWriter Node
+- Universal Node.
+Each node has its things.
+You can see the nodes with their things in https://tcyan.yodiwo.com/ThingsManager

+Then you will be able to create scenarios using the things that you just created and the logic blocks that are available in the Designer (https://tcyan.yodiwo.com/Designer):

 <a name="Demos"></a>
 # Demos: Create use case scenarios to the Yodiwo Cloud Platform